-Today, modern medical thermometers have evolved to such a degree that you no longer need to touch the skin of an individual to take their temperature.
+Today, modern non contact medical thermometers have evolved to such a degree that you no longer need to touch the skin of an individual to take their temperature.
 Traditional contact thermometers required the device to be placed against the skin, commonly in the ear, under the armpit, or in the mouth.

 Although many of these contact devices are medically graded and therefore offer accuracy, these thermometers are not sanitary or safe, requiring probe covers in an attempt to control infection spread.